 So here comes a guide to Malacca, Malaysia’s oldest settlement on the Straits of Malacca.
 Therefore, it is heavily reflecting the country’s ever-changing history.

-Finally in 2008, the city made it to the list of UNESCO World Heritage Sites.
-For obvious reason: The city is culturally and culinarily a true treasure-box.
+Finally, in 2008, the city made it to the list of UNESCO World Heritage Sites.
+For an obvious reason: The city is culturally and culinarily a true treasure box.

 Located less than a two hours drive from Kuala Lumpur, the city center is as beautiful as an outdoor museum, yet bustling with authentic everyday life.

 In Malacca, the Chinese heritage is very present.
 It was an important stopping point for Zheng He’s fleet, and this hero is still being celebrated.
 Also, in the 15th century, a Chinese Emperor’s daughter got married to Sultan Mansur Shah.